Content Distribution

 -Emails and enewsletters

 2. Earned.
-When third parties publish, promote, or share your content on their own channels.
+This is content that third parties publish, promote, or share about you on their own channels.
+It can also include content you create that they then distribute.

 Examples: